PrimeAcademy/object-group-bonus-calculator/README.md

 NOTE: You may abstract out this bonus calculation into a second function if you like, but this is not mandatory.

 ## Hard Mode
-Put the output on the DOM (visually on the page), using raw javascript and not jQuery.
+Put the output on the DOM (visually on the page).

 ## Pro Mode
 Make the app run only after the user clicks on a button on the page.
 Then style the output, make it visually appealing.